srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 ![light](light.png)

-The following types of lights and shadows are supported:
+The following types of lights and occluders are supported:

 | Type              | Description                                                                                         |
 |-------------------|-----------------------------------------------------------------------------------------------------|